 - Uses a hard credit inquiry with TransUnion or Equifax

 LightStream offers loans as a division of Truist Bank (formerly SunTrust Bank).
 The company ranked number one for overall customer satisfaction in the 2020 J.D.
 Power U.S. Consumer Lending Satisfaction Study.
 Although we did not find mention of a minimum credit score on its website, the service focuses on good to excellent credit scores, tailoring its best rates to those with excellent credit.

 Rate advantages with LightStream include no fees, a .5% lower APR when you choose autopay, a rate beat program, same day loan, and acceptance possibilities.
 LightStream outlines all of its rates in easy-to-use tables.
-As of January 2021, estimated APRs range from roughly 5.95% to 20.49% and loan amounts go from about $5,000 to $100,000 (from 2 to 7 years).
+As of November 2022, APRs range from 7.99% to 22.49%* with autopay and loan amounts go from about $5,000 to $100,000 (from 2 to 7 years).

 It's important to note that there is no pre-qualified soft credit check option, so if you decide to qualify for one of its loans, the company will do a hard credit inquiry, which can impact your credit score.

 Best for Personalized Service and Credit Issues: OneMain